davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 8. Now create a new method called `printBday()` that prints your birthday in `mm/dd/yyyy` format (you can make this up -- I don't need to know your real birthday).
 For instance, someone born on Feb 26, 1980 would print `02/26/1980`.
 To create a new method, you can just copy the `printMyName` code.
 The new method block can go before or after the `printMyName` method.
 I would copy the code "by hand," instead of using copy-and-paste.
 Compile and test it out.

 9. Let's try something more involved.
 Write a method called `printInitials()` that prints out your first, middle (applicable), and last initials in "block form" (see below).
+Notice the formatting --- you should use the letter itself to create the block shape.
 For instance, my initials DTC might be printed as follows:

    ```
    DDDDDD   TTTTTTTTT   CCCCCC